 Just like Hansel in Zoolander, Iceland is SO hot right now.
 Peruse a few pictures of the landscape and it is obvious why, the country is gorgeous.
 Between its charming cities, stunning waterfalls, and breathtaking mountains and volcanoes, Iceland has something for everyone.
 And its never been cheaper to get there, flights from major airports in the United States have been made extremely affordable through Icelandair and WOW.
 If you are flying to Europe, both airlines have deals where you can take an extended stopover in Iceland on your way to the mainland!
 Definitely check this out if you are planning a trip to Europe because trust us, you don’t want to miss Iceland!
 So once you have your trip planned, how should you make the most of your time?
 Here are our tips for all the don’t miss spots in Iceland!

-How long we stayed: We spent 9 days in Iceland, honestly, it wasn’t even close to enough time!
+We spent 9 days in Iceland, honestly, it wasn’t even close to enough time!
 We still have so many spots to see on our list!
 We would recommend at least two weeks if you are able.

-How we got around: We rented a little Suzuki Swift.
+We rented a little Suzuki Swift.
 If you plan on doing any off roading, you must be in a 4×4.
 If you are adventurous, make sure to opt for this option as you can explore a lot of places that a Suzuki Swift cannot take you!
 There are several campervan rentals as well as companies that rent 4×4 with rooftop tents.